pasbi/ommpfritt/README.md

 Currently we're looking for

 - developers (have a look at the issues section; better get in touch with us before you start coding)
-- users (aka. testers, file an issue)
+- users (aka. testers, file an issue, tell us your ideas)

 ## Building